emilybaelis/inst377-group-project-emilybaelis/README.md

 3. Open the project directory with the following command:
     ```
     cd INST377-UMD/inst377-group-project-emilybaelis
 5. Make sure Node.js is installed on your device.
-If not please click this link, https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/, and follow the istructions.
+If not please click this link, https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/, and follow the instructions.
     Once Node.js is installed, run the following commands to install project dependencies:
     ```
     npm install